aditya2812singh/subjects/UVM/uvm_notes.md

+### **Intro**

+Below are the most important concepts that are needed to understand the role of "OOP" in SV or UVM which are missing in Verilog.

+[1] What is Class and Object?
+Difference between handle and Object.

+[2] How memory allocation and deallocation is performed in Class.
+Difference b/w C pointer and SV object handle.

+[3] What is the use of constructor and how does constructor chaining is achieved.

+[4] How accidental overriding of base class methods are avoided.

+[5] Difference between Shallow copy and Deep copy.
+What are the things can be copied in Shallow Copy.

+[6] What is this construct in Class.
+What are Static methods in Class.

+[7] What is Inheritance.
+Difference between Multilevel and Multiple Inheritance.
+How does Data hiding property in Class is achieved.

+[8] How does Class extension can be restricted so that no subclass can inherit a parent class.

+[9] Difference b/w Static and Dynamic Casting.
+Application of casting in subclass and Superclass.

+[10] How a Class can be made read only.
+What are Virtual methods in Class.

+[11] Concept of Polymorphism and Abstract Class.
+What is an Interface Class and what it is used for.

+[12] How scope resolution operator is useful in accessing the static variables in the class.

+[13] Use of parameterised classes and when it is used.
+Default value of class constructor and its purpose.

+[14] How does Class allows access to the object during automatic garbage collection and what method needs to be used during that time.

+[15] Concept of memory management and weak memory references.
+Code reachability.

+[16] What is the role of composition in class.

+[17] Concept of class Aggregation.

+[18] Role of pure virtual methods and how to use it.

+[19] Can virtual class be extended from non virtual class.

+[20] Difference between an extend and implement.

+[21] Concept of upcasting and downcasting.
+Which one is allowed and why.** **

 ### Question to Cover:BASIC

 [1] Concept of virtual interface and how it can connect DUT with an Verification Env.
 What is a Test harness.